scrapy/scrapy/docs/experimental/loaders.rst

 Available built-in processors
 =============================

+.. module:: scrapy.contrib.loader.processor
+   :synopsis: A collection of processors to use with Item Loaders

 Even though you can use any callable function as input and output processors, Scrapy provides some commonly used processors, which are described below.
 Some of them, like the :class:`ApplyConcat` (which is typically used as input